ambitious-amberr/github.io/README.md

 # github.io
 A site inspired by www.worthdoingbadly.net.

+Source files for ambitious-amberr.github.io.
+Built with Jekyll.

-+ more copilotting, less code
++ + more copilotting, less code
-+ tutorials, tools, oss
++ + tutorials, tools, oss